seanreed1111/sql-recipes/recipes.md

 +--------+-------+------------+-------+

 +--------+-------+------------+-------+
-A simple SUMmary looks like this:
+A simple summary looks like this:
 SELECT travel_date, COUNT(travel_date) AS drivers
 FROM driver_log GROUP BY travel_date;
 +------------+---------+